-Preventing and Responding to Sex Discrimination under Title IX: Schools should be immediately notifed of sexual harassment or sexual violence as they have an obligation to intervene to prevent conduct that limits or denies a student's ability to participate in or benefits from the education program.
+Discrimination under Title IX: Schools should be immediately notifed of sexual should be immediately notifed of sexual harassment or sexual violence as they have an obligation to intervene to prevent conduct that limits or denies a student's ability to participate in or benefits from the education program.
 Under Title IX, sexual assault is a form of sexual harassment which is in turn a form of sex discrimination.